wasmerio/wasmer-python/README.md

 }
 ```

-After compilation to Wasm, we obtain the
+After compilation to WebAssembly, the
 [`examples/simple.wasm`](https://github.com/wasmerio/python-ext-wasm/blob/master/examples/simple.wasm)
-binary file. ([Download
+binary file is generated. ([Download
 it](https://github.com/wasmerio/python-ext-wasm/blob/master/examples/simple.wasm)).

 Then, we can excecute it in Python: